Gh61/csharp-global-windows-hook/README.md

 #### Small backstory

 *Because I needed to write application wich block keypresses only from certain keyboard I need cooperation of Raw&nbsp;Input API (check for concrete input device) and Keyboard HOOK (block keys).
-I have done some pieces togehter and has working Raw&nbsp;Input and Keyboard Low-Level hook.
+I have done some pieces togethter and has working Raw&nbsp;Input and Keyboard Low-Level hook.
 This seems OK, but later I found that this Low-Level event is called before RawInput and I need **WH_KEYBOARD** event, called after RawInput.
 So I did a try and it worked:*

 ## Idea